kshtjraj05/lowesForGeeks/README.md

 # Requirements
 - Install Java 1.8 or higher.
-- Add java to environment variables.
+- Add java to PATH environment variables.
 - Install Git.
 - Install Git Desktop.
 - Login to Git Desktop using github id and password.